The Big Bad Fox and Other Tales...: Epilogue

 The end credits begin with a return to the stage of all the characters.
 As the credits roll, various characters appear, including a frog sweeper, who is cleaning up the scene.

 Voice cast

-Yves Yan as the Tarsiar from a Chinese zoo who is only able to speak mandarin.
+Yves Yan as the tarsier from a Chinese zoo who is only able to speak Mandarin.

 Reception

 The film received largely positive reviews from critics.
-On review aggregator website Rotten Tomatoes, it holds a 97% score based on 30 reviews, with an average rating of 7.34/10.
+On review aggregator website Rotten Tomatoes, it holds a 97% score based on 30 reviews, with an average rating of 7.30/10.
 The site's consensus states: "The Big Bad Fox and Other Tales uses its simple, classic animation style to tell a series of equally undemanding - yet utterly beguiling - stories the whole family can enjoy."
 Metacritic reports a 73 out of 100 rating, based on 4 reviews, indicating "generally favorable reviews".

+Box Office

+The Big Bad Fox and Other Tales was released in theaters in France at the end of June 2017.
+Exhibited in 303 cinema screens during its first week, it accumulated just over 35,500 admissions on the first day (including just over 9,400 admissions in Paris across 60 screens) and just over 125,800 admissions by the end of the first week (including just over 38,800 in Paris).
+Shown in 347 screens in the following two weeks, it garnered 148,500 new admissions in the second week (bringing the total to over 274,000 admissions in two weeks) and 76,490 new admissions in the third week (for a total of 350,900 admissions in three weeks).
+After one month of release, the film had accumulated just under 404,700 admissions, and it passed the 500,000 admissions mark during its fifth week.
+After six weeks of release, it totaled approximately 521,700 admissions.
+By the end of 2017, the film had accumulated around 663,000 admissions.
+At the beginning of March 2018, the film, still showing in a few theaters in France, had accumulated just under 679,600 admissions.